30 Realistic Relationship Expectations You Should Have - Always!

 13. Doesn't expect me to rescue or heal his/her problems or be their pathway to spiritual enlightenment

-14. Shares equal power in our relationship- doesn't act better-than
+14. Shares equal power in our relationship- does not act better-than

 15. Loves and values me no matter what my size or shape